tgvaughan/icytree/manual/manual.md

 Introduction
 ============

-IcyTree is a browser-based phylognetic tree viewer intended for rapid visualization of phylogenetic trees and networks.
+IcyTree is a browser-based phylogenetic tree viewer intended for rapid visualization of phylogenetic trees and networks.
 While originally intended for the visualization of rooted time trees such as those inferred by Bayesian inference packages such as BEAST and MrBayes, IcyTree can be used to visualize